Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 For a graph $G=(V,E)$ and a (terminal) set $S\subseteq V$ of at least two vertices, an {\em $S$-Steiner tree} or, simply, an {\em $S$-tree} is a tree $T$ of $G$ with $S\subseteq V(T)$.
-Two $S$-trees $T_1$ and $T_2$ are said to be {\em edge-disjoint} if $E(T_1)\cap E(T_2)=\emptyset$.
-Two edge-disjoint $S$-trees $T_1$ and $T_2$ are said to be {\em internally disjoint} if $V(T_1)\cap V(T_2)=S$.
-The basic problem of {\sc Steiner Tree Packing} is defined as follows: the input consists of an undirected graph $G$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise edge-disjoint $S$-Steiner trees.
+By definition, the concept of Steiner tree is a common generalization of the concepts of path and spanning tree.
+Two $S$-trees are said to be {\em edge-disjoint} if they have no common edge.
+Two edge-disjoint $S$-trees are said to be {\em internally-disjoint} if the set of common vertices of them is exactly $S$.
+The basic problem of {\sc Steiner Tree Packing} is defined as follows:

+{\bf Steiner Tree Packing (STP):} The input consists of an undirected graph $G$ and a subset of vertices $S\subseteq V(G)$, the goal is to find a largest collection of pairwise edge-disjoint $S$-trees.

 From a theoretical perspective, both extremes of this problem are fundamental theorems in combinatorics.
 One extreme of the problem is when $|S|=2$, in this case, finding edge-disjoint Steiner trees is equivalent to finding edge-disjoint paths between the two terminals in $S$, and so the problem becomes the well-known Menger's theorem.
 The other extreme is when $|S|=n$, in this case, edge-disjoint Steiner trees are just edge-disjoint spanning trees of $G$, and so the problem becomes the classical Nash-Williams--Tutte theorem \cite{Nash-Williams, Tutte}.